(On Criticism of the Pure Devotee)

 Just as they accused Srila Prabhupada of being influenced by the India of his youth, many of these women and academics became consumed by the fervor of late 20th century gender politics to overturn the male dominance that they felt caused the wrongs to the women and children.
 A number of them wrongly saw Srila Prabhupada’s quotes as the philosophical underpinnings of this abuse.
 Some of them then failed to discriminate their own sense desires for influence from wanting to prevent more abuse.
 In critisizing Srila Prabhupada they failed to make non-offensive brahminical Krishna conscious presentations.
 Sadly one can easily blame this on how women are generally more passionate.
 In their defence the traditionalists were equally offensive and ruthless, although they did not fault Srila Prabhupada.
 It was some of the women supporter’s criticism of the pure devotee that crossed a line of great offense in Krishna conscious behavior and for which some very extreme counter-measures are given in the scriptures.
 Certainly reforms were needed to stop the abuses, but one should always avoid offending the spiritual master – gurvaparadha, perhaps the greatest offense.

 Dr. Rochford ends his presentation of this period of the movement’s history by writing, “The fact that the leadership failed to act decisively on Prabhupada’s behalf was an acknowledgement that his authority was no longer absolute” (Hare Krishna Transformed, p159-160).
-It should be noted that such loss of authority does not necessarily extend beyond the ISKCON organization and certainly does not apply to this non-sectarian website.
+It should be noted that such loss of authority does not necessarily extend beyond the ISKCON institution and certainly does not apply to this non-sectarian website.
 The sad result is that ignoring or criticizing certain statements of the guru became almost encouraged.

 Regarding Srila Prabhupada’s books in 21st century society, if devotees are really uncomfortable about distributing them or dealing with politically correct objections, they should just write their own.
 No one is stopping anyone.
 Srila Prabhupada’s books are his own, and what was in them when he left manifest presence remains authorized.